amfairley/memorycards/PATCHNOTES.md

 #### Accessibility
+Accessibility was tested in the [TESTING.md](/TESTING.md#accessibility) file to meet the [W3C Web Accessibility Initiative](https://www.w3.org/WAI/WCAG22/quickref/) addressing **Assessor Feedback 21**.
+On top of this, further efforts have been made on existing and new additions to the webpage as outlined below.
 **New colour used for "Correct" guesses**
 Green (#008000) is used to highlight correct guesses.
 This colour is an industry standard for showing that something is correct and when paired with the off-white font colour, gives a great contrast of 4.71 for those with colour blindness.
 <details><summary>Correct answer contrast</summary>